A05 - The Carnival

 Creativity, children (the ultimate externalization of self), gambling, romance, pleasure, leisure.
 Anything you do because you want to, not because you have to.
 The 'hobbies' that people take so seriously they become their entire identity.
 The risk that makes you feel alive.

-It is the bright night that burns hot.
-It has no half-life.
-When the games are over, the arena is empty and the sun comes up and you have to go back to work.
-But for the duration of the spectacle, you were a god.
 The fifth arena is the proof that you are more than just a function of the system; you are a source of light.